-In order to improve communication with subcontractors, address any issues and provide ESG training, we also host regular site meetings.
-In order to maintain a high level of performance and continue to comply with the necessary standards, rules and laws, the current subcontractors will also undergo periodical re-evaluations based on their performance in areas like timeliness, quality, and corrective measures.
-The subcontractors that fall short of our standards must implement an improvement plan to focus on their weak areas.
+Site meetings between the Group and subcontractors are hosted on a regular basis to improve communication, address issues and provide ESG related training.
+To simultaneously maintain peak performance while ensuring compliance with the necessary standards, rules and regulations, current subcontractors are required to partake in periodical re-evaluations based on their performance in areas such as efficiency, quality and corrective measures.
+Any subcontractors who do not reach the standard must integrate an improvement plan into their processes to rectify their shortcomings.